somebeaver/Lowrider.js/README.md

 can also be used to create standard HTML Elements (`div`, `span`, etc) with custom properties.

-### Order of Events / Rendering in Series vs. Parallel
+## Detailed Rendering Breakdown / Rendering in Series vs. Parallel

 *Note that this section is not related to lazy rendering or render queueing.
 This section is a detailed description of the natural behavior of Lowrider.js